mantou132/gem/docs/en/001-guide/README.md

 }
 ```

-_`GemElement` extends from [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), don’t override the attribute/property/method/event, in addition, define the default behavior instead of the default attribute, which is consistent with `HTMLElement`_
+_`GemElement` extends from [`HTMLElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement), don’t override the attribute/property/method/event, in addition, do not define the default attr/prop, which is consistent with `HTMLElement`_

 ## Example